 The Pyrénées-Orientales department in the southernmost part of France is home to many beautiful villages.
 However, only four of them can officially wear the “Most Beautiful Villages of France” label.
 A classification to be proud of, as you don’t become one that easily!
-Last holiday, I had the opportunity to visit all four of the most beautiful Pyrénées-Orientales villages, and it was a real pleasure discovering each and every one of them.
+Last holiday, I had the opportunity to visit all four of the most beautiful Pyrénées-Orientales villages.
+It was a real pleasure discovering each and every one of them.

 Nestled in the mountains of the Haut-Conflent, Évol is a remarkable place that overlooks the old fortress of the Viscounts.
 The village itself is rather small; however, there are some really nice walks in the area. Évol is a village built in the typical, rural mountain architectural style of the Haut-Conflent area.
-All of the houses seem to be made out of the same grey shale, and bluish schist – locally known as “lloses” – covers the roofs.
+The villagers seem to have used the same grey shale for all of the houses, and bluish schist – locally known as “lloses” – covers the roofs.
 It’s like time has stopped. Évol has produced shale since the 13th century, so the quarries brought a significant income to the region.
 The beautiful village was at the centre of an important Viscount’s territory during the 14th century, and it was mentioned as far back as the year 957.
 Like other villages in the area, Évol still has Catalan influences, and its inhabitants are proud of their roots.
-From the top of the village, at the end of the Carrer del Reganet, you can do two walks: the short “Sur les Toits d’Évol”, which takes about half an hour, and the longer “Le Chemin de Ronde”, which takes 1.5 hours.